OpenAI Daybreak Turns Codex Into Enterprise Security

 OpenAI launched Daybreak on May 11, giving Codex Security a proper commercial home after two months in research preview.
 The initiative bundles GPT-5.5 with an agentic vulnerability scanner, a structured access program, and a partner network of 20+ security firms covering the full lifecycle from code review through supply chain defense.

-Greg Brockman described it on X as "our umbrella effort for defensive acceleration, equipping cyber defenders with the best possible frontier AI capabilities."
+Greg Brockman framed it on X as "our umbrella effort for defensive acceleration, equipping cyber defenders with the best possible frontier AI capabilities."
 Sam Altman was more direct: "AI is already good and about to get super good at cybersecurity; we'd like to start working with as many companies as possible now to help them continuously secure themselves."

 What Daybreak Actually Is